Oral Appliance Therapy to Stabilize Airway

 Implementing Oral Appliance Therapy

-To implement oral appliance therapy successfully, several steps are involved.
+Several steps are involved in implementing oral appliance therapy successfully.
 Here is a general overview:

 Diagnosis and Assessment